 • Eliminate clutter from around the foundation.

 Just because you have ants around the structure does not mean you have termites.
 Subterranean termites come from the ground and try to stay hidden.
 Most of the time damage is being done without knowing they are there.
-The best way to protect your building from termites is to have it inspected and treated by a reputable termite control company like Terminix.
+The best way to protect your building from termites and determine whether you have flying termites vs. flying ants is to have it inspected and treated by a reputable termite control company like Terminix.
 By calling 1-800-Terminix, you can schedule a free termite inspection and treatment estimate.
 We can also identify your ants and give a free pest inspection and estimate for them as well.